 We met the owner of the company at an art fair, and he asked about how he could get Americans interested in the concept of reflective clothing.
 Matthew and I suggested that more northerly places like Alaska and Canada would be a good place to start, and also perhaps rural areas in states like North Dakota, where light pollution doesn’t white out the night.

 He looked at us a bit puzzled, as I don’t think he’d considered that latitude and population density can cancel out this problem.
-After all, Scandinavians deal with practically perpetual darkness anywhere from 4 – 6 months a year.
-I’m not quite sure whether they realize it isn’t an issue in most other countries, especially those with huge urban centers and suburban sprawl.
+After all, Scandinavians deal with practically perpetual darkness for several months a year.
+I’m not quite sure whether they realize it isn’t an issue in most other countries, especially those with huge urban centers and suburban sprawl, where an overabundance of street lights, headlights, backlit billboards, jumbotrons, and uber-bright skyscrapers means most residents never experience true darkness.

-This brings us to topic number 2: dealing with winter paranoia by imbibing in too many holiday spirits.
+This brings us to topic number 2: imbibing in too many holiday spirits to deal with the winter paranoia brought on by all that darkness.
 At this time of year, you can’t go to a restaurant without witnessing an office Julbord (Christmas table), where drinking is mandatory.
 Most companies invite all their employees for an evening of fancy clothes, fine food, singing, and of course, toasting with aquavit.

 I’ve had the good stuff — small-batch brews that taste of caraway and molasses.
 But the run-of-the-mill aquavit typically downed during holiday toasts will singe off your eyebrows.
 And remember: Norwegians love to toast.
 A lot.
 Needless to say, getting rip-roaring drunk in a matter of minutes isn’t difficult to do at a Julbord.

-So this Christmas, if you’ve imbibed in a few too many spirits of the season, take some tips from the poster and try telling folks you’re an amøba (an amoeba), or a festbrems (a party pooper), or a moped (no idea what this means, other than the obvious.)
+So this Christmas, if you’ve imbibed in a few too many spirits of the season, take some tips from the poster and try telling folks you’re an amøba (an amoeba), or a festbrems (a party pooper), or sveiseblind (welding blind.)
 I’m sure they’ll be impressed by your ability to speak Norwegian while drunk.